mhdasif123/django-url-shortener/README.md

 # URL Shortener 🔗

 A simple **URL Shortener** built with **Python Django**.
-This application allows you to shorten long URLs into simple, easy-to-share links and also provides QR codes for quick access.
+This application allows you to shorten long URLs into simple, easy-to-share links for quick access.

 ---